awsdocs/amazon-sns-developer-guide/doc_source/DeliveryPolicies.md

 The maximum lifetime of a message in the system is one hour\.
 This one hour limit cannot be extended by a delivery policy\.

 **Note**
 Only HTTP and HTTPS subscription types are supported by delivery policies\.
-Support for other Amazon SNS subscription types \(e\.g\., email, Amazon SQS, and SMS\) is not currently available\.
+Support for other Amazon SNS subscription types \(for example, email, Amazon SQS, and SMS\) is not currently available\.

 ## Applying Delivery Policies to Topics and Subscriptions<a name="delivery-policy-topic-subscription"></a>